ghik/kubernetes-the-harder-way/docs/Spinning_up_Worker_Nodes.md

 * The [Container Network Interface](https://github.com/containernetworking/cni)

 The CRI is implemented by a _container runtime_ while the CNI is implemented by the so called CNI _plugins_.
-We'll need to install them manually on worker nodes and configure `kubelet` properly to use them.
+We'll need to install them manually and configure `kubelet` properly to use them.

 Finally, a worker node typically runs a `kube-proxy`, a component responsible for handling and load balancing traffic to Kubernetes [Services](https://kubernetes.io/docs/concepts/services-networking/service/).

+## Turning control plane nodes into worker-like nodes

+`kubelet`, container runtime and `kube-proxy` are typically necessary only on worker nodes, as these are the components needed to run actual cluster workloads inside pods.

+However, in this guide, **we'll install these components on control plane nodes, too**.
+The reasons for that are technical, the most important of them being the fact that `kube-apiserver` occasionally needs to communicate with services running inside the cluster (e.g. [admission webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#what-are-admission-webhooks)).

+This requires control plane nodes to participate in the cluster overlay network, so that service Cluster IPs are routable from them.
+This means that, at minimum, we need to run `kube-proxy` on control plane nodes.
+Unfortunately, `kube-proxy` refuses to run on a non-registered node, so we are forced to turn control plane nodes into fully-configured worker-like nodes with `kubelet` and container runtime.

+Having said that, we still don't want to run any actual workloads on control plane nodes.
+Fortunately, Kubernetes has [mechanisms](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) for excluding nodes from regular pod scheduling, and we'll take advantage of that.

 ## Shell variables

 Let's define some reusable shell variables for this chapter.
-Run this in the SSH shell on worker nodes:
+Run this in the SSH shell on all control & worker nodes:

 ```bash
 arch=arm64